UznetDev/Diabetes-Prediction/README.md

 #### **2. WoEEncoding (Weight of Evidence Encoding)**
+Features must help to better explain the `Outcome` after WoE.
 The Weight of Evidence (WoE) for a category in a feature is calculated as:

 Where:
 - `P(Feature = X | Target = 1)`: Proportion of positive cases (`Target = 1`) for the category `X`.